─── Information Governance Framework™ ───

-- Organizations that need both professional services and software to start an information governance program.
+- Organizations that need both professional services and technology to start an information governance program.

-- Organizations that want to get started quickly and don’t want to invest in an expensive software solution.
+- Organizations that want to get started quickly and don’t want to invest in an expensive technology solution.

 See our Audiences and Solutions sections for many more use cases.

-MetaGovernance clients receive a dedicated, fully secure, cloud instance of InfoGov software.
+MetaGovernance clients receive a dedicated, fully secure, cloud instance of InfoGov module.
 Stand-alone authentication or integration with active directory is available.

-Software is available on a monthly or annual subscription basis.
-The software is also available as part of a bundled service offering that includes professional services for a fixed fee or on a customized basis.
+MIG product suite is available on a monthly or annual subscription basis.
+The toolset is also available as part of a bundled service offering that includes professional services for a fixed fee or on a customized basis.
 Learn more.